 Cancer can start almost anywhere in the human body.
 The cell constitutes the most basic unit of life.
-An average adult has a trillion cells and approximately 242 billion new cells are produced everyday keeping us healthy.
-When the group of cells with similar functions come together, they form a tissue which further cumulates into organs and organ systems and eventually a human is formed.
+An average adult has a trillion cells and approximately 242 billion new cells are produced every day keeping us healthy.
+When the group of cells with similar functions come together, they form tissue which further cumulates into organs and organ systems, and eventually a human is formed.

 But when cancer develops, this orderly process breaks down, where old and damaged cells survive with abnormal growth of cells called tumors.
-There are more than hundred types of cancer and one among them is the ‘Breast Cancer’ that mostly affect one in eight women during their lives.
-It isn’t typically associated with men but in rare circumstances it can also affect the older men.
+There are more than a hundred types of cancer and one among them is ‘Breast Cancer’ that mostly affects one in eight women during their lives.
+It isn’t typically associated with men but in rare circumstances, it can also affect older men.

 Symptoms and Signs of Breast Cancer